Feyerabend/vm/ps/README.md

 # Virtual Machines

-PostScript is a versatile and widely-used page description language and programming language specifically designed for creating graphics but also fancy text.
+[PostScript](POSTSCRIPT.md) is a versatile and widely-used page description language and programming language specifically designed for creating graphics but also fancy "typographical" text.
 It operates *as a* virtual machine, which allows for device-independent graphics rendering, meaning it can produce *consistent results across different printers and displays*.
 Although general APIs for graphics in languages like Python or C